School Survival

 What Are DNS Servers?

-Imagine you want to locate a person's house, but you only know their name, not their address.
-You’d probably ask someone who is aware of where they live, right?
+Imagine you need to find a friend's house, but you only know their name, not their address.
+You’d probably ask someone who knows where they live, right?

-In the online world, DNS servers (Domain Name System servers) are similar to those knowledgeable friends.
-When you enter a website's name (like www.example.com) into your web browser, DNS servers translate that name into an IP address (a set of numbers) that your computer can recognize and employ to find the website.
+In the internet world, DNS servers (Domain Name System servers) are similar to those helpful friends.
+When you type a website's name (like www.example.com) into your browser, DNS servers translate that name into an IP address (a set of numbers) that your computer can understand and use to access the website.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, certain websites might be restricted by your ISP or your school.
-They do this by forcing your DNS queries (requests to access a website) go through servers that either send them.
+Sometimes, some websites might be blocked by your internet service provider or your school.
+They do this by making your DNS queries (requests to access a website) pass through servers that either block or send them.

 Here's how changing your DNS servers can help:

-Different DNS Servers: By changing to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these restrictions.
-These other servers might not have the same restrictions or might not block the website you wish to visit.
+1. Different DNS Servers: By switching to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these blocks.
+These other servers might not have the same restrictions or might allow access to Telegram on MacOS.

-You can find many free DNS providers.
-This guide explain how to use OpenDNS, but you may swap the IP addresses with any of the others if you would like to.
+There exist many free DNS providers.
+The following steps show how to set up OpenDNS, though you can replace the IP addresses with any of the others if you prefer.

 There is a big list of DNS servers here: https://public-dns.info/